LuanMaik/nestjs-transaction-interceptor/README.md

     await queryRunner.connect();
     await queryRunner.startTransaction();

-    req.transaction = queryRunner.manager; // <-- inject the transactional entity manager in request to be retrieve by the TransactionParam decorator
+    req.transaction = queryRunner.manager; // <-- inject the transactional entity manager in request to be retrieved by the TransactionParam decorator

     return next.handle().pipe(
       tap(async () => {